-In addition, we expect our operating expenses to increase in 2019 compared to 2018 as a result of our recently obtained Nasdaq-listed U.S. public reporting company status.
+In addition, we expect our operating expenses to increase in 2019 compared to the comparable periods in 2018 as a result of our Nasdaq-listed U.S. public reporting company status obtained in December 2018.

-While we expect our rate of future negative cash flow per month to vary due to the timing of expenses incurred, we expect our current cash resources to be sufficient to allow us to complete our currently ongoing clinical trials and to otherwise fund our planned operations into the fourth quarter of 2020.
-However, the amount and timing of our future funding requirements will depend on many factors, including the timing and results of ongoing development efforts, the potential expansion of current development programs, potential new development programs and related general and administrative support.
+While we expect our rate of future negative cash flow per month will vary due to the timing of expenses incurred, we expect our current cash resources to be sufficient to allow us to complete our current ongoing Phase II REMEDY trial in patients with AIS and the first two cohorts in the Phase II study in patients with CKD and to otherwise fund our planned operations into the fourth quarter of 2020.
+However, the amount and timing of future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, including enrollment in our clinical trials, the potential expansion of our current development programs, potential new development programs, and related G&A support.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time.
+We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.